Demystifying Research for the Clinical Child Life Specialist

-Amanda Cleary, CCLS, is a Certified Child Life Specialist III at Renown Health in Reno, Nevada.
-She has a Bachelor’s degree in Human Development and Family Studies with a minor in Psychology from the Pennsylvania State University.
-Amanda is actively working towards her Master’s degree in Child Development and Child Life Leadership from Erikson Institute.
-Prior to her work at Renown Health, Amanda was a Certified Child Life Speciaiist at Children’s Hospital Los Angeles for over 10 years.
-Amanda’s experience since being hired at CHLA in 2012 includes serving the inpatient/outpatient Hematology-Oncology units, the Bone Marrow Transplant unit, and the infectious disease/trach-vent unit.
-Outside of her clinical work, Amanda has experience overseeing the Child Life Internship Program at CHLA and is mom to two beautiful children, ages seven and four.
+Amanda Cleary, CCLS, is a Certified Child Life Specialist at Renown Health in Reno, NV.
+Amanda obtained a Master’s degree in Child Development and Child Life Leadership from Erikson Institute and a Bachelor’s degree in Human Development and Family Studies from Pennsylvania State University.
+Prior to her work at Renown Health, Amanda worked at Children’s Hospital Los Angeles for over 10 years.
+Amanda’s clinical experience includes serving patients and families across the healthcare continuum in many inpatient and outpatient units.
+She currently works in the General Pediatrics & PICU units.
+Outside of her clinical work, Amanda loves encouraging students and has experience overseeing Child Life Internship Programming.
+She is a mom to two beautiful children, ages seven and five.

 Anna Boucher Prudowsky